She escaped Ukraine with her children when the war began. Now she watches her country’s fate unfold from thousands of miles away.

 In Lviv, Ivaniv had prepared for what she hoped would never happen.
 The gas tank in her car was full.
 Emergency backpacks for her three young children were packed.
 Birth certificates, passports, visas and immunization records were in order.

 If war came, she and her children would leave their apartment near the center of Lviv and head to Poland.
-Like many others in Ukraine, she didn’t think the Russians would invade in force, but she wanted to be ready.
+Like many others in Ukraine, she didn’t think it would, but she wanted to be ready.

 The war came.